 When the balloon is inflated to compress the plaque, the stent expands and attaches to the artery wall.
-The stent supports the inner artery wall and reduces the chance of the artery becoming narrowed or blocked again.
+The stent supports the inner artery wall and reduces the chance of the artery becoming narrow or blocked again.

-Angioplasty With Stent Placement
+Percutaneous Coronary Intervention With Stent Placement